 There is gold inside the device from where you are reading this SD Bullion blog post, and probably other precious metals too.

 In order to help our readers better understand gold investing today, here we explain fundamental facts on how much gold is thinly spread inside a computer desktop, laptop and even smartphones.

 While silver may be less expensive and faster in terms of conducting electricity than gold, the fact that gold does not corrode in the open air is why it gets used in high-end electronics and computer chips.
 After all, metallic corrosion is to electron speed what unpaved roads would be to formula one cars (it does not function well at all).

 Thus far in the 21st Century, we humans have averaged using about 10% of our annual new line gold supplies to build out our modern computing and electronics infrastructure.

 Of the typical 3,000 metric tonnes of newly mined gold ore per year, some 300 tonnes of gold goes into producing high-end electronics (some may too come from another 1,000 tonnes annually recycled gold).

-Gold coats parts inside the computer or smartphone you are reading this fr.
+Gold coats parts inside the computer or smartphone you are reading this from.